amanrai31/JavaAndDsa/COLLECTIONS/Collections03.md

 ## Set interface

 Set interface is implemented by => `1.
-EnumSet, 2.
-HashSet, 3.
-LinkedHashSet 4.
-TreeSet`
+HashSet, 2.
+LinkedHashSet, 3.
+TreeSet, 4.
+EnumSet`

 The Set interface is used to store a collection of unique elements.
 Unlike a List, a Set does not allow duplicates, and it does not preserve the order of elements (unless you're using TreeSet or LinkedHashSet) also unlike List it has `no index based access` as it does not guarantee order.